fortify-community-plugins/fod-github-action/README.md

 **fod-github-action** is licensed under the [GNU General Public license](LICENSE).

----

-*Please note: this is community content provided by and for the benefit of [Micro Focus](https://www.microfocus.com/) customers, it is not officially endorsed nor supported via [Micro Focus Software Support](https://www.microfocus.com/en-us/support).*
+This is community content provided by and for the benefit of [Micro Focus](https://www.microfocus.com/) customers, it is not officially endorsed nor supported via [Micro Focus Software Support](https://www.microfocus.com/en-us/support).